-The Northstar is a propane-fueled car camping lantern that is very, very bright.
-It received the highest score of all the products we tested in the brightness category.
+The Coleman Northstar is a lantern's lantern.
+It is a propane-fueled, car camping behemoth that is very, very bright.
+In fact, it receives the highest score for brightness of all the products we tested.
 It uses a single tube-shaped mantle and comes with a plastic base to set it in so that it doesn't easily tip over.
 Read on to see how it held up in the rain and wind, how durable it was, and about its fuel consumption.
-Looking for something that doesn't use fuel?
-Check out the MPowerd Luci, it's solar powered.
+If you're looking for something that doesn't use fuel, check out the BioLite BaseLantern XL.

 Coleman Northstar Review

 Cons: Big, heavy, glass could break easily, loud.

 Compare to Similar Products

 Our Analysis and Test Results

 If you need a lantern that burns really, really brightly, this is your product.
 It's a large, heavy propane lantern that can put out some heat.
 The model we tested came with a plastic base that has stabilizing feet and a hard plastic carrying case that makes transporting it easier than it otherwise would be.
 It has a single mantle that attaches on both ends and glass dome that covers it.
 Protecting the glass dome is a wire metal cage with a handle attached and a metal lid that screws on and off so that you can remove the glass dome when the mantle needs replacing.